lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 For Linux and MacOS systems, this runs natively.
 For Windows systems, we have had good experience using the Windows Sublayer for Linux (WSL).
 In our experience, these three systems all run miniconda3 without any issue.
-When git and miniconda3 are installed on your system, the required software may be installed via the following BASH commands:
+When Git and miniconda3 are installed on your system, the required software may be installed via the following BASH commands:
 ```
 git clone https://github.com/lauralwd/lauras_phylogeny_wf.git
 cd lauras_phylogeny_wf